 The abundance of different cards allows you to tailor the gameplay and find the card balance that works for you.
 It is recommended to mix in a couple of expansions as the game remains streamlined yet gets an additional flavor.
 Conversely, including all expansions at once makes the game frustrating and barely playable.

-Overall, Onirim is a uniqueΒ card game thatΒ has managed to surprise us in so many ways.
-Simple rules, beautiful design, and the game’s theme manage to generate a fantastic feeling of tension.
-You always feel that the time is ticking away and there is never enough of it to unlock remaining doors.
 The game’s playing time is the shortest in our review and is timed using the draw deck.
-If you manage to unlock all 8 doors before the draw deck depletes, you escape theΒ confusing dream world and win the game.
+If you manage to unlock all 8 doors before the draw deck depletes, you escape the confusing dream world and win the game.
 Alternatively, if the draw deck runs out and you still have some doors unlocked, you succumb to the darkness and remain trapped in the world of dreams forever.
-Although itΒ is predominantly a single-player game, it can also workΒ with two players.
-It makes it an excellent choice for couples and friends.

 Features and Specifications: